The Center School (Seattle): Ultimate Frisbee

 Students at the Center School were able to play for other high schools sports teams and other extracurricular organizations in the Seattle School District until policies from the Ultimate Players Association only allowed students to play on their own high school's Ultimate Frisbee Team.

 In early February, 2006, a Frisbee team was formed.
 The team name was initially registered as The Mighty Fighting Kites, although this changed frequently until a team member came up with the name The Mornin' After, which became the team's official name.
 The name didn't become a problem until the first semester of the 2006-2007 school year, when the principal, Brian Vance complained that the name had inappropriate connotations.
 The team name was allowed to stand when Brian Vance left and new principal, Lisa Escobar, came to the school.

-In the Spring season of 2006, the team's first season, the Center School ranked 4th in the Western Washington region, widely considered to be the strongest region in the United States for Ultimate Frisbee.
+In the Spring season of 2006, the team's first season, the Center School ranked 4th in the Western Washington region.
 The Western Washington region has produced the majority of the past national champions.

 In the Spring season of 2007, the Mornin' After placed 5th in the High School B Division at "Spring Reign", one of the biggest Frisbee tournaments in the US, 2nd prior to play-offs, and took 1st place in the B Division playoffs.

 The team did not go to "Spring Reign" in 2010, but placed a high B in the High School Division.
 It has since disbanded.